 - Counseling clients and reaching out on their behalf to the Agencies with concerns regarding the acquisition activity of competitors;

-- Representing public and private companies in successful HSR filings;
+- Representing many public and private companies in successful Hart-Scott Rodino filings;

 - Serving as second-chair trial counsel in a three-month antitrust trial involving an alleged Sherman Act conspiracy.

 For several years, Maura has served on the Board of Trustees of the Art Therapy Studio in Cleveland, where she is a former President of the Board.
-Since 2008, she has been a Director of The Music Settlement in Cleveland, where she is currently Chair of the Board of Directors.
-Maura also is past Chair of the Antitrust Section Council of the Ohio State Bar Association.
+Since 2008, she has been a Director of The Music Settlement in Cleveland, where she served as Chair of the Board of Directors from 2014-2017.
+Maura is also a past Chair of the Antitrust Section Council of the Ohio State Bar Association.

-Maura often speaks at seminars on the national, state and local levels on the topics of antitrust counseling and litigation, ethics, and municipal liability.
+Maura often speaks at seminars on the national, state, and local levels on topics of antitrust counseling and litigation and the ethical obligations of attorneys.
 She has taught as adjunct faculty at Case Western Reserve University School of Law and Arizona State University College of Law in the areas of appellate advocacy and lawyering theory and practice.

 Maura served as a law clerk for U.S. District Court Judge Ann Aldrich of the Northern District of Ohio before joining Calfee in 1994.
 In 1999, she was awarded a Pegasus Scholarship by the American Inns of Court and spent three months at the Inns of Court in London, England.
 In 2002, Maura was named as a fellow of the Ohio State Bar Foundation.
 Maura became a partner at Calfee in 2003.